Nightbrought/shadownode.github.io/content/server info/rules.md

 ### No Griefing
   * Griefing means to negatively change a building or area which you do not own or have permission to use.
 This includes, but is not limited to the following:
     * Breaking blocks from other's builds, stealing items or resources from others.
-This also applies to buildings and areas where the area is player owner, but it is not evident who exactly owned it.
+This also applies to buildings and areas where the area is player owned, but it is not evident who exactly owned it.

 ### No raiding or Stealing, Even if the Base is Unclaimed
   * Includes all resource types.